Stochastic Quantization of General Relativity \`a la Ricci-Flow: From Ricci-flow to Stochastic Quantization

 In~\cite{Rumpf_1986} it is shown that the noise- and metric-fluctuations decoupling hinges on adopting the It\^o interpretation for the stochastic differential equation at the foundation of the SQ approach, which we assume to be valid also for Eq.~\eqref{eq:SQ_mult}.\\

 Let us now define the action functional $S$ more precisely as

 where the first term represents the usual Einstein-Hilbert action with $\kappa = 8\pi G/c^3$, $G$ denoting the Newton's constant and $c$ the speed of light, while the second term contains the Lagrangian density of ``matter'' fields $\mathcal{L}_{\text{M}}$.
-As mentioned above, the parameter $\lambda$ appearing in the supermetric plays an important role, in particular, for $\lambda = -1$ the metric tensor is harmonic in superspace and the DeWitt path-integral measure is recovered~\cite{Rumpf_1986, hawking1980general}.
+As mentioned above, the parameter $\lambda$ appearing in the supermetric plays an important role, in particular, for $\lambda = -1$ the metric tensor is harmonic in superspace and the DeWitt path-integral measure is recovered~\cite{Rumpf_1986, hawking1980general} --- about the sampling of fields configurations in general relativity using a path-integral approach see also Refs.~\cite{misner1957feynman, klauder1961covariant,dewitt1962quantization,fujikawa1984path}.
 Moreover, for this choice the Langevin equations read

 where the term in square brackets can be identified with Einstein's equations.
 When matter is absent, Eq.~\eqref{rula} assumes the form of a generalized complex Ricci flow with multiplicative noise.
 We adopt such a choice in order to adhere as closely as possible to the original Ricci flow, representing a classical geometric flow naturally breaking diffeomorphisms covariance.
 Thus this amounts to dress the noise term with the geometric and physical meaning of a scalar quantity under general coordinates transformations.
 This new dynamics would indeed allow to study the fluctuations of the gravitational field around the saddle point $\delta S=0$, where the symmetries are implemented by the dynamics dictated by the Einstein equations.
 A few works in the literature have approached the Ricci-flow as a tool of analysis for GR both classically~\cite{Graf_2007} and, more recently, from the quantum perspective~\cite{frenkel2020topological}.
 However, the present connection to the SQ approach represents a novelty in the literature.